kitnil/awesome/README.md

 ## Jupyter Notebook

+- [PythonDataScienceHandbook](https://github.com/jakevdp/PythonDataScienceHandbook) - Python Data Science Handbook: full text in Jupyter Notebooks
 - [roguelike-universe](https://github.com/Spaxe/roguelike-universe) - Understanding game design inspiration of roguelike games via web scraping and network analysis.
 - [homemade-machine-learning](https://github.com/trekhleb/homemade-machine-learning) - 🤖 Python examples of popular machine learning algorithms with interactive Jupyter demos and math being explained
-- [practicalAI](https://github.com/GokuMohandas/practicalAI) - 📚A practical approach to learning and using machine learning.
+- [practicalAI](https://github.com/GokuMohandas/practicalAI) - 📚 A practical approach to learning and using machine learning.
 - [Hello-world](https://github.com/Hacktoberfest-2018/Hello-world) - Add any  Program in any language you like or add a hello world Program ❣️ if you like give us :star:
 - [ml-coursera-python-assignments](https://github.com/dibgerge/ml-coursera-python-assignments) - Python assignments for the machine learning class by andrew ng on coursera with complete submission for grading capability and re-written instructions.
 - [60_Days_RL_Challenge](https://github.com/andri27-ts/60_Days_RL_Challenge) - Learn Deep Reinforcement Learning in Depth in 60 days